Have you ever tried to send or receive a firearm but weren’t sure how to do it?

 Worry not!
 Conducting an FFL transfer is easy…. once you know the firearm transfer rules, you’ll be set.

-Technically, any changing of possession of any item is transferring the item, however, the term “transfer,” when used with firearms, almost always means processing the gun through an FFL.
+Technically, any changing of possession of any item is transferring the item, however, the term “transfer,” when used with firearms, almost always means processing the gun through a licensed FFL dealer to a transferee as part of a firearm transaction.

 Since the Gun Control Act of 1968 (GCA), firearms that travel interstate (across state lines) must be transferred using a Federal Firearms Licensee (FFL).
+This is true even if the purchaser has a handgun or firearm permit.
 This means that firearm transactions (gift, loan, sale, etc.) that happen within the same state don’t require an FFL.

-NFA Firearms, like silencers, short barreled rifles, etc. need to be transferred to an FFL that is also an SOT.
-Despite a lot of people using the term, there is really no such thing as a Class 3 License but rather an FFL dealer (usually a type 1 FFL) with a Class 3 SOT.
+NFA items or NFA Firearms, like silencers, short barreled rifles, etc. need to be transferred to an FFL that is also an SOT.
+Despite a lot of people using the term, there is really no such thing as a Class 3 License but rather an FFL dealer (usually a type 1 FFL) with a Class 3 SOT who will conduct the NFA transfer for the NFA item

 NOTE: This is only under federal law – your state may require that all transactions go through an FFL.